Frankie Goes To Hollywood T-shirts

 Therefore, "Frankie Say" is the officially correct term as this refers to the band, not a person.
 Frankie Say Relax was, by far, the most popular official T-shirt design, and referred to the chart-topping, controversial song "Relax" which was banned by the BBC (for a while) for it's explicit lyrics.
 The accompanying video was also banned.
 Official shirts featured the band's logo on them underneath the slogan.

 However, as well as the official T-shirts, there were numerous unofficial T-shirts released in the mid-80s which which displayed "Frankie Says Relax" and some amusing ones which displayed slogans such as "I Don't Give a Sh*t What Frankie Says".
 These bootleg tees for the cash-strapped working classes became as cool to wear as the originals, and the very place that Frankie were born, Liverpool, was very much a working class city which was struggling to survive with high unemployment under Margaret Thatcher's Tory government.
 So the bottom line is, it doesn't really matter which one you wear, they're both authentically 80s.

-Simplyeighties.com is a participant in the Amazon Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.co.uk and amazon.com.
+Simplyeighties.com is a participant in the Amazon Associates and Redbubble Affiliate Programmes.
+These are affiliate advertising programme designed to provide a means for us to earn advertising fees by linking to amazon.co.uk, amazon.com and redbubble.com.